volvvvictory/Baltic-mythological-world/README.md

 # Baltic Mythological World

+> **Models of many-worlds.
+Connected by belt and roads**
+> *Professor Natalia Fedorova — 2026*

-An interactive 3D exploration of Baltic cosmology built with [Three.js](https://threejs.org/).
+A group project — an interactive 3D exploration of Baltic cosmology built with [Three.js](https://threejs.org/).
 The scene is a single self-contained HTML file.

 ## What it is